tpascarella/sr50/docs/investing/gold.md

 :::danger

-Talking publicly about gold ownership can make you a target.
-Do not disclose this to anyone.
+Talking publicly about gold ownership can make you a target for theft, assault, or worse.
+Do not disclose this information carelessly.

 :::